The Rebuilding Compass • Recovery Education

 Conflict

-High-conflict environments constantly trigger the nervous system.
+High-conflict environments constantly trigger the nervous system and make calm planning harder.

 Overload